5 Tips to Help Clients Manage the Change Order Process

 2. Have a process for collecting payments.
 Your contractor clients likely have a process in place for collecting payment outlined in the original contract, but change orders can complicate that process.
 Without formalizing steps and being persistent about collecting payment, contractors find themselves frustrated by unpaid change orders.

 3. Understand the interplay between change orders and revenue.
 Contractors should wait to record change orders as revenue until after the change orders have been signed, creating a contractual obligation for the property owner or developer to pay the contractor.

 4. Update builders risk policies.
 Because change orders impact the estimated completed value for the structure insured under a builders risk policy, unreported change orders can mean that insurance coverage under the policy is no longer adequate.
 In the event of a loss, being under-insured due to change orders can have significant financial consequences.

 5. Add change order coverage to builders risk policies.
 Talk to your construction clients about adding optional coverage to their builders risk policies to provide insurance coverage for change orders in the event they were not properly reported.

 Contractors understand that their customers will likely make changes to the materials or scope of the original construction contract.
 By sharing the above tips with your contractor clients, you can help them avoid the risks that can come with change orders.

-To learn more about change order coverage and other optional endorsements that can help your clients protect their new construction or remodeling projects, watch our free 10-minute webinar: Best Practices for Insuring New Construction.
+To learn more about change order coverage and other optional endorsements that can help your clients protect their new construction or remodeling projects valued under $10 million, watch our training video.

 This is intended as a general description of certain types of insurance and services available to qualified customers.
 Your policy is the contract that specifically and fully describes your coverage.
 The description of the policy provisions gives a broad overview of coverages and does not revise or amend the policy.